MarufxAlchemist/Regime-switching-Monte-Carlo-Simulation/docs/calibration_design.md

 ## 1. Objective

-Understand how **three key parameters** shape the model's risk estimates by systematically sweeping their values across a calibrated grid and observing the effect on four target metrics recorded at each backtest window
+Understand how **three key parameters** shape the model's risk estimates by systematically sweeping their values across a calibrated grid and observing the effect on four target metrics recorded at each backtest window.

 | Parameter | Symbol | Lives in | Mechanism |
 |---|---|---|---|